-If you would like to save a specific segment to a project, click on the plus icon next to the segment number, which displays the Save Segment to Project window as pictured at right.
+If you would like to save a specific segment to a project, click on the plus icon next to the segment number, which displays the Save Segment to Project window as shown below.

 You can choose to save the segment to an existing project, by clicking My Projects and then selecting a project from your list of projects in the down arrow menu.
-Or you can choose to save the selected segment to a new project, by clicking New Project and entering a name for the new project.
+Or you can choose to save the selected segment to a new project, by clicking the New Project button and entering a name for the new project.

-In this example, Segment #4 is saved to the Bedzin, ghetto, hunger project.
+In this example, Segment #4 is saved to the Quick Search - Bedzin, ghetto, hunger project.
 Click on the Projects link, and then click on that project's name.
 As you can see below, the saved segment is now a result of the project.